Starting Your Financial Future Together

 Read more about how to avoid the common investment pitfalls that may trap you.

-This guide, published by FINRA (Financial Industry Regulatory Authority), discusses your options to saving and investing wisely for college.
+529 Plans and Other College Saving Options This guide, published by FINRA (Financial Industry Regulatory Authority), discusses your options to saving and investing wisely for college.
 Some important topics include:

-The North American Securities Administrators Association (NASAA), of which the Arizona Corporation Commission’s Securities Division is a member, developed “10 Tips for Online Investors” listed below to encourage investors to think
+The North American Securities Administrators Association (NASAA), of which the Arizona Corporation Commission’s Securities Division is a member, developed “10 Tips for Online Investors” listed below to encourage investors to think carefully about making an investment online.

 Read more about how to ACC-Protecting-Your-Online-Accounts in the “Are You an Informed Investor?” publication.